 People who survive long car trips together, weather disasters, office crises, wars, etc., sometimes find these experiences result in bonding with others.
 New compassion, friendships, and connection for reunions and holidays can result.

 Those who choose to share a cause, a community need, soup kitchens, prison ministry, animal welfare, or regular times of serving others may create a sense of teamwork, unity, and community.
-Nature bathing might look like a camping trip with a group of friends, or family time on bicycle rides, tandem kayaking (can you work as a team?), horseback riding on trails, swimming, running marathons together, or hiking through forests.
-Getting into nature with sunshine, green trees, flowers, and animals provides a special kind of reset and healing of the whole person, and with others.
+Nature bathing might look like a camping trip with a group of friends, or family time on bicycle rides.
+Other examples are tandem kayaking (can you work as a team?), horseback riding on trails, swimming, running marathons together, or hiking through forests.
+Getting into nature with sunshine, green trees, flowers, and animals provides a special kind of reset.
+It can bring healing of the whole person, and with others.
 These activities create memories and conversations for years.

 Make Your Attention Bids!